ramkumarpandurangan/LendingClubCaseStudyPriya/README.md

 ## Contact
-Created by @PriyaVMN and  - feel free to contact me!
+Created by @PriyaVMN and Ramkumar- feel free to contact me!